Saint-Domingue: End of colonial rule

-St. Dominican Rebellion (1791–1798)
+The Rebellion of Saint-Domingue

 In France, the majority of the Estates General, an advisory body to the King, reconstituted itself as the Republican National Assembly, made radical changes in French laws, and on 26 August 1789, published the Declaration of the Rights of Man and of the Citizen, declaring all men free and equal.
 The French Revolution shaped the course of the conflict in Saint-Domingue and was at first widely welcomed on the island.

 Wealthy Creole planters saw it as an opportunity to gain independence from France.
-The elite planters intended to take control of the island and create favorable trade regulations to further their own wealth and power and to restore social & political equality granted to Dominican Creoles.
+The elite planters intended to take control of the island and create favorable trade regulations to further their own wealth and power and to restore social & political equality granted to the Creoles.

 Creole aristocrats like Vincent Ogé, Jean-Baptiste Chavannes, and the ex-governor of Saint-Domingue Guillaume de Bellecombe, incited several revolts to take control of Saint-Domingue from the Royal government.
 These revolts included the incitation of a slave revolt that destroyed much of the northern plain of Saint-Domingue.
-St. Dominican rebel forces eventually defeated the Bourbon royalists, but they soon lost control of the slave revolt as Spanish and British forces concurrently invaded the colony.
+Creole rebel forces eventually defeated the Bourbon royalists, but they soon lost control of the slave revolt as Spanish and British forces concurrently invaded the colony.

 "The rebellion was extremely violent ... the rich plain of the North was reduced to ruins and ashes ..."
-Within two months, the slave revolt in northern Saint-Domingue killed 2,000 St. Dominicans and burned 280 sugar plantations owned by grand blancs.
+Within two months, the slave revolt in northern Saint-Domingue killed 2,000 Creoles and burned 280 sugar plantations owned by grand blancs.
 Ash from blazing sugar cane fields fell from afar onto Cap-Français.
 As the rebellion in Saint-Domingue dragged on, it changed in nature from a political revolution to a racial war.

-After months of arson and murder, Toussaint Louverture, a St. Dominican planter & Jacobin, and his general Jean-Jacques Dessalines, a field slave, took charge of the leaderless slave revolt; they formed an alliance with Spanish invasion forces.
+After months of arson and murder, Toussaint Louverture, a planter and Jacobin from Saint-Domingue, and his general Jean-Jacques Dessalines, a field slave, took charge of the leaderless slave revolt; they formed an alliance with Spanish invasion forces.
 Louverture and Dessalines were inspired by the houngans (sorcerers or priests of Haitian Vodou) Dutty Boukman and François Mackandal.

-As 7,000 French Republican forces arrived on the island in September 1792, they began fighting against the St. Dominican Rebel, Bourbon Royalist, British, and Spanish forces.
-In an attempt to take control of the St. Dominican slave revolt and entice Dominican Creole rebels to join them, French Republicans declared amnesty for any revolting slaves and Creole rebels if they would fight for the Republic.
+As 7,000 French Republican forces arrived on the island in September 1792, they began fighting against the Creole rebels, Bourbon Royalists, as well as British and Spanish forces.
+In an attempt to take control of the slave revolt and entice Creole rebels to join them, French Republicans declared amnesty for any revolting slaves and Creole rebels if they would fight for the Republic.

 To gain amnesty, Louverture betrayed the Spanish forces, eradicated them, and joined the Republican revolutionary army.